 The 40 or so stalls that line the quays on the day invite visitors to explore and experience the town’s maritime heritage.
 Marine ecology, water safety, water pollution, plastics, coastal management and oyster farming have been among the popular – and topical – themes highlighted in previous years.
 Activities such as ropework, creative marine art, and model boat building have also been showcased.

-Of course, every year features a different set of events and attractions, and planning is well under way for the 2019 event.
-If you would like to be sent advanced details of Harbour Day 2019 before they are released to the general public – including a complementary programme as a PDF that you can download to your smartphone or tablet – please register now via our Contact page and select “Harbour Day”.
+Of course, every year features a different set of events and attractions, and planning is now under way for the 2020 event.
+If you would like to be sent advanced details of Harbour Day 2020 before they are released to the general public – including a complementary programme as a PDF that you can download to your smartphone or tablet – please register now via our Contact page and select “Harbour Day”.

 Latest News: Harbour Day 2019 gets underway!